hpintojr/advantage_agent_metrics/knowledge_base/scripting.md

-Results: "Most clients start seeing results within the first 1–3 months.
-40% of my clients see results the first month..."
+Results: "Most clients start seeing results within the first few months.
+40% of clients see results the first month..."

-Credit: "...while there may be a short-term impact to your credit, most people start to see improvement again around the 6-month mark."
+Credit: "...resolving this debt may help rebuild your credit profile for the future.
+You are experiencing a debt problem, not a credit problem.
+We should focus on your debts first."

-Fees: "There’s no upfront cost — Freedom only earns a fee (25% of what they save you) once they successfully settle each account, and that’s already built into your monthly payment."
+Fees: "There’s no upfront cost — Freedom only earns a fee of \[25%] of the enrolled debt once they successfully settle each account, and that’s already built into your monthly payment."